 How can you catch a disease from a cockroach?

 You can catch a disease from a cockroach in a range of different ways.
 However, for the most part, cockroach diseases are caught by eating or coming into contact with items that a cockroach has contaminated.

 The most common form of transmission of a disease from a cockroach is from eating or drinking anything it has contaminated.
 This can either be through consuming food or drink contaminated by cockroaches, or by eating or drinking something that has been made using contaminated cooking utensils, cutlery or crockery, or touched contaminated surfaces.

 Inhaling contaminated air

-If the air supply is contaminated with proteins from cockroach faeces, vomit or shed skin and this is inhaled by people suffering from asthma, an attack can be triggered.
+If the air supply is contaminated with dust containing particles of cockroach faeces, dried saliva, vomit or shed skin and this is inhaled by people suffering from asthma, the allergens can trigger an asthma attack.

 Touching contaminated items